SGFGOV/medusa-payment-razorpay/README.md

 ## Client side configuration

-For the nextjs start you need to  make the following changes
+For the NextJs start you need to  make the following changes

 1. Install package to your next starter.
 This just makes it easier, importing all the scripts implicitly
 ```